luminescent-recliners/pokemon-board-game/_README.md

 # Pokemon Master Trainer

-> A recreation of the Pokemon Master Trainer Board game
+> A re-creation of the Pokemon Master Trainer Board game

 ## Team